 The Canada Safety Council designed the 55 Alive Driver Refresher Course and our instructors are trained and certified through the council.
 The P.E.I.
 Senior Citizens' Federation has administered the program since 2002.

 The 55 Alive Driving Program is a partnership between the P.E.I.
 Senior Citizens' Federation, the Canada Safety Council, the P.E.I.
-Department of Transportation, Infrastructure and Energy under the direction of Minister Steven Myers and the P.E.I.
-Department of Social Development and Housing under the direction of Minister Ernie Hudson.
+Department of Transportation and Infrastructure under the direction of Minister Cory Deagle and the P.E.I.
+Department of Social Development and Housing under the direction of Minister Matthew MacKay.